Was Jesus crucified on Wednesday or Friday?

 Since Jesus was to rise the third day, the Roman guards were put in place immediately at the end of the Sabbath because they anticipated that the body of Jesus would be stolen by the Jews sometime on Sunday, the third (and next) day.
 Had they anticipated the theft on Saturday, then the guard would have been in place by Friday evening the preparation day.

 Jesus was crucified on Friday and died at 3:00 P.M.
 He rose from the dead somewhere between Saturday after sunset and sunrise on Sunday morning.
 There is absolutely no way to push the crucifixion back to Wednesday and fit scripture.
-A Wednesday crucifixion is clearly impossible.
+A Wednesday crucifixion once again is clearly impossible.

 Inclusive Reckoning